-Looking ahead to 2040, after ST3 investments are completed, the region's transit riders are projected to save an additional 16 to 22 million hours a year beyond travel time savings already achieved by Sound Move and ST2.
+Looking ahead to 2040, after ST3 investments are completed, the region's transit riders are projected to save 16 to 22 million hours a year.

-The following tables illustrate reductions in Vehicle Miles Traveled (VMT) as well as the travel time savings for the region's transit riders, achieved by the investments included in the ST3 plan.
+The following tables illustrate the expected travel time savings for the region's drivers and transit riders, achieved by the investments included in the ST3 plan.